• Skip to primary navigation

 Pro tips and recipe notes

-• This roast is perfect medium rare which is 130℉ as measured with a meat thermometer before removing your meat from the heat source.
+- This perfect chateaubriand roast is medium rare which is 130℉ as measured with a meat thermometer before removing your meat from the heat source.
 Since ovens vary, go by temperature, not time.
 If you prefer your meat a little bit more done, just roast it for 5-10 more minutes.

 Traditionally, this great dish is served with a nice red wine, bearnaise sauce, and château potatoes.
 But since we’re low-carb, I served mine with a side dish of cheesy roasted cauliflower.